 Update: The port authority no longer has staff to check licenses before departing the marina.
 We are still subject to random inspection and a fishing license is still 100% required.
 The Port Captain may resume checks at any time.

-The crews will often leave a bait out long after expiring, this is because there is no active fish in the area and killing a live bait doesn’t make sense at that moment.
 Please trust that your crew is extremely experienced, know what they are doing and want to catch something just as bad if not more than you do…their tips are a big part of their pay amigos.

 Frequently asked question?
 Can we help set up or get involved with the bait prep or rigging process?

 Absolutely amigos.
 If you are an experienced angler, let your mate know that you would like to help or learn whats going on.
 They are more than happy to show you or let you do your thing.
 Please let me know when you book that you would like to be hands on, so that I can inform the crew.
 Tackle is pre-rigged on leaders, but live bait rigging happens live.